gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 Elm uses type alises to define the layout of records.
 Gleam uses Custom Types to achieve a similar result.

-Custom types allow you to define a collection data type with a fixed number of named fields, and the values in those fields can be of differing types.
+Gleam's custom types allow you to define a collection data type with a fixed number of named fields, and the values in those fields can be of differing types.

 #### Elm